 Ashley Rhodes-Courter, LCSW, is the quintessential American success story.
 Born in 1985 to a single teen mother, by the age of 3 she was in Florida’s foster care system where she spent almost ten years being shuttled between 14 homes—some quite abusive—before being adopted from a Children’s Home at the age of twelve.

-Her efforts and academic achievements landed her Eckerd College’s Trustee Scholarship—the school’s most prestigious full-tuition award.
-She graduated with honors and ahead of schedule earning a double major in Communications and Theater and a double minor in Political Science and Psychology.
+Her efforts and academic achievements landed her Eckerd College’s Trustee Scholarship where she graduated with honors and ahead of schedule earning a double major in Communications and Theater and a double minor in Political Science and Psychology.
 Ashley then went on to earn a Master’s Degree in Social Work from the University of Southern California.

 During her undergraduate studies, she was one of 20 college students selected for the USA Today All-USA Academic Team and was named one of GLAMOUR Magazine’s Top Ten College Women.
 She was also selected as one of the four Golden BR!CK Award winners for outstanding advocacy for community change by DoSomething!.
 As part of their campaign, she was featured on 25 million bags of Cool Ranch Doritos.

 Ashley’s first book, “Three Little Words” is now a New York Times and international bestseller and has been published in at least 4 countries.
 Her second book, “Three More Words” debuted at #1 on Amazon Bestseller’s List.
 Both books are used in classrooms across the country in various community and First Year Experience Collegiate programs.

 Ashley has received state, local, and national awards for her speaking, advocacy, and philanthropy.
 She has spoken on Capitol Hill and has been invited to the White House twice.
 “Three Little Words” is now being made into a major motion picture.